wp-plugins/woocommerce/readme.txt

 For further documentation on using WooCommerce, please sign up for free at http://www.woothemes.com/.
 This will provide access to extensive WooCommerce Codex, documentation and tips.

-The codex for WooCommerce can be found here: http://www.woothemes.com/woocommerce-codex/
+The documentation for WooCommerce can be found here: http://www.woothemes.com/woocommerce-docs/

-Clients and beginners will appreciate the user guide here: http://www.woothemes.com/woocommerce-codex/woocommerce-user-guide/
+Clients and beginners will appreciate the usage instructions here: http://www.woothemes.com/woocommerce-docs/category/user-guide/

 = Where can I request new features and extensions? =

-You can vote on and request new features and extensions in our WooIdeas board - http://ideas.woothemes.com/forums/133476-woocommerce
+You can vote on and request new features and extensions in our WooIdeas board - http://woo.uservoice.com/forums/133476-woocommerce

 = Where can I report bugs or contribute to the project? =